pingcap/docs/mysql-compatibility.md

 ### Views

-Views in TiDB are currently non-insertable, non-updatable, and non-deletable.
+For the views feature, TiDB does not support write operations like `UPDATE`, `INSERT`, and `DELETE`.

 ### Storage engines

 For compatibility reasons, TiDB supports the syntax to create tables with alternative storage engines.
-In actual implementation, TiDB describes the metadata as InnoDB storage engines.
+In implementation, TiDB describes the metadata as the InnoDB storage engine.

-Architecturally, TiDB supports a similar storage engine abstraction to MySQL, and user tables are created in the engine specified by the [`--store`](/command-line-flags-for-tidb-configuration.md#--store) option used when you start TiDB server.
+TiDB supports storage engine abstraction similar to MySQL, but you need to specify the storage engine using the [`--store`](/command-line-flags-for-tidb-configuration.md#--store) option when you start the TiDB server.

 ### SQL modes

 - The compatibility modes deprecated in MySQL 5.7 and removed in MySQL 8.0 are not supported (such as `ORACLE` and `POSTGRESQL`).
-- The `ONLY_FULL_GROUP_BY` mode has minor [semantic differences](/functions-and-operators/aggregate-group-by-functions.md#differences-from-mysql) to MySQL 5.7.
+- The `ONLY_FULL_GROUP_BY` mode has minor [semantic differences](/functions-and-operators/aggregate-group-by-functions.md#differences-from-mysql) from MySQL 5.7.
 - The `NO_DIR_IN_CREATE` and `NO_ENGINE_SUBSTITUTION` SQL modes in MySQL are supported for compatibility, but are not applicable to TiDB.

 ### Default differences